sharmaeklavya2/blog-source/content/posts/generalizing-segment-trees.md

 [segment tree C++ library](https://gist.github.com/sharmaeklavya2/99ed35efbb639bbe7d7b46b89b74fea0) that can be used for any application without modifying the code for queries and updates.

-This blog post explains what a monoid is, and the intuition which led me to use these abstractions to generalize segment trees.
+This article explains what a monoid is, and the intuition which led me to use these abstractions to generalize segment trees.
 I'll also explain how to perform range updates using lazy propagation.

-Prerequisite concepts for this blog post:
+Prerequisite concepts for this article:

 * What a segment tree is.
 * How to build a segment tree.